Amplitude-Developer-Docs/amplitude-dev-center/docs/guides/amplitude-keys-guide.md

 !!!beta "This API is currently in Beta"

-Management API keys are different from the deployment keys used to fetch flag variants.
+Management API keys are used to authenticate requests made to manage flags and experiments.
+These keys are different from the deployment keys used to fetch flag variants.

 !!!warning "Management API Keys are private"

     Keep your Management API key secret.
-If your key has been compromised, you can delete it and create a new one yourself in Experiment.
+If your key has been compromised, create a new key and delete the old key.

 Create and manage these keys via the **Management API link** in the Experiment sidebar.